-The General Data Protection Act 2016 and Data Protection Act 2018 regulate the management of personal data.
+The UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 regulate the management of personal data.

 We may need to handle personal information about you so that we can provide better services for you.
 This is how we look after that information.